SevenShepherd/SevenShepherd.github.io/_posts/2024-03-04-nicene-creed.markdown

 <br>

-<sup style="font-weight:bold;">1</sup> Catholic in this sense means &ldquo;*Universal*&rdquo;, and is referring to all believers throughout all ages.
+<sup style="font-weight:bold;">1</sup> <sup>Catholic in this sense means &ldquo;*Universal*&rdquo;, and is referring to all believers throughout all ages.
 This is not speaking about the Roman Catholic church as an institution.
-It's also worth noting that Ancient Catholic Orthodoxy is not Roman Catholicism.
+It's also worth noting that [Ancient Catholic Orthodoxy](https://www.crossway.org/articles/10-things-you-should-know-about-reformed-theology-2/) is not Roman Catholicism.</sup>

 <!-- We believe in one God,
       the Father almighty,